-The increase of Group wages and salaries in 2022 is due to higher number of staff at the resort.
+The increase of Group wages and salaries in 2024 is due to the new minimum wage.

 The statutory employees' provident fund is a defined contribution scheme funded by a government body in Malaysia.

 The average monthly number of employees employed by the Group during the year was as follows: